 Technology can be your friend.
 You can create recurring automatic payments through your banks website to make payments each payday, once a month or whatever makes the most sense for you.
 If you get a bonus at work, a tax refund or other lump income, put that toward your debt payoff and get yourself out of debt for good!

 If you are brand new to budgeting, there are financial web-based options and free apps designed to make getting out of debt as painless as possible.
 The most popular free option is web-based Mint.com.
 Other good options include You Need a Budget and Quicken.

 Build a Budget

 Saving for retirement, getting out of debt and achieving financial independence only work if you have the cash to save and can make extra debt payments.
-If you find yourself continuing to live paycheck to paycheck and struggling to manage competing financial priorities, its time to put together a budget.
+If you find yourself continuing to live paycheck to paycheck and struggling to manage to compete for financial priorities, its time to put together a budget.

 Budgeting doesnt have to be scary, difficult or painful experience.
 Instead, look at it like creating a detailed map for your spending.
 You know where your money will go over the next month so you wont spend it somewhere else.

 Getting your finances in order will pay dividends for the rest of your life.
 Just as important, it creates a security net to protect yourself and your family from unexpected financial emergencies.
 The lynchpin in your familys financial safety net is life insurance.
 If you have no idea how much life insurance you need, youre not alone.
 Most people have no clue how much life insurance or what type of life insurance they need.

 Term life insurance is life insurance that covers the insured individual for a specific period of time.
 If the insured dies at any time during the term, the entire policy value is paid out to the named beneficiaries.
 At the end of the initial term period (typically 10, 15, 20, 25, 30-year term periods), the term life insurance policy premiums increase annually thereafter.